our-city-app/plugin-its-you-online-auth/README.md

 ## Permissions

-The organization structure is expecting to look like this:
+The organization structure is expected to look like this:

 ![Organization structure](docs/images/organization-structure.png)

 `root_org` is the name of your main organization in this case.

-Members of the `admins` organization on the left have permission to everything.
+Members of the top-level organization (`root_org` in this example) have permission to everything.

-Members of the `testing.users` organization can only login, and members of `testing.admins` have admin permissions on that organization.
+Members of the `example.users` organization can only login, and members of `example.admins` have admin permissions on that organization.

 The organization `root_org.organizations` should never have any members/owners, as that would imply that those users have permission to every organization.
+Those users should just be added to the top-level organization(`root_org`) if this is what you want.